azist/azos/src/providers/Azos.IAM.Server/Data/readme.md

 You should not change `ID`s for roles as this would render all role links invalid with consequential rights loss on ACLs.

 ## Accounts
+`Account` entity represents a titled account in the system.
+This does not necessarily correspond with physical users.
+Accounts may represent departments, user groups (such as a chat room), and other org units

 ## Logins
+The system supports multiple (more than one) log-in methods, such as the ones used for alternative credential formats and identity federation.
+The following account login types are typical:
+- Screenname(ID) / Password (A "screenname" is an ID which identifies accounts uniquely, it is always publicly visible, hence the name)
+- EMail / Password
+- Connected social networks: Twitter, Facebook etc...
+- Connected 3rd party OAuth/OpenID identity providers, e.g.: Google, Sales Force
+- (Phase II) Active Directory Accounts and other LDAP Accounts
+- Various custom 3rd party IDP provider plugins